Bestowinc/protect-lite/src/Demos/clickjacking/README.md

 # Clickjacking Demo

-This demo shows how the Bestow login page can be clickjacked a way to prevent it.
+This demo shows how the Bestow login page can be clickjacked and a way to prevent it.

 It captures the users email and password unknowingly before they click the login button.